Temporary Conditions

 The multi-use trail, which comprises 93% of the course, varies in width between 8 and 15 feet and the footing is excellent.
 There are some sections with ruts and loose gravel.
 Most of the multi-use trail is very well compacted.

-The roughest part of the course is on the vehicle access road portion of the course leading into/out of the Camp Lapihio Race Headquarters.
+The roughest part of the course is on the vehicle access road portion of the course leading into and out of the Camp Lapihio Race Headquarters.
 The road into HQ is approximately 0.4 miles each way.
 Along this section , there is larger crushed gravel that is typical for automotive traffic as well as a few roots.
 As you return to the Start/Finish area, you will pass through the Hills and Oaks cabin areas, Lot C, and Lot A with canopies on both sides of the trail.
 After passing Lot A, there is a short climb with several steps to reach the timing tent.

 The picture below is a typical part of the multi-use trail.
 While you might be running fast enough to need that SLOW sign, it's really for the mountain bikers who might be coming down the hill at warp speed.
 Stay alert!